Mountain Monsters: Season 8: Tygart Valley Mysteries (Tygart Valley Part 2) (2022)

-Season 9 (2023)

-Finding Bigfoot "feud"
+Finding Bigfoot feud

 On April 5, 2015, Matt Moneymaker of Finding Bigfoot tweeted that Mountain Monsters was scripted and the A.I.M.S. team were merely actors.
 "Trapper" John Tice responded to the tweet, denying that he was an actor and referring to Moneymaker's show as "Losing Bigfoot".
 The online feud has continued with Finding Bigfoot castmember Cliff Barackman chiming in that the show is "fiction" and the official Finding Bigfoot Twitter account calling Mountain Monsters a "fake-hoax" show in regards to the series' April 2017 return.